inpsyde/config/README.md

 ### Defining configuration values on runtime

-Sometimes it's useful to define configuration values on runtime.
+Sometimes it's useful to define configuration values on runtime (`Source::VARIABLE`).
 This is how you can do:

     <?php
-    // config-schema.php
+    // plugin-config.php

     namespace MyPlugin;